diegolopezronda/tennis-board/README.md

 ```
 ## Restart
 With all of this, you should be able to run the board when rebooting with `sudo reboot now`.

+# To-Do
+* Adding hotspot to raspberry pi.
+* Adding synchronization between devices when connection is lost.